Connectome20/public-diffusion-preprocessing-pipeline/README.md

 ### Main Script:

 Download *diff_preproc_c2.py* onto your machine, and save it to '/your/project/directory/bids/code/preprocessing_dwi/'.
 Then, make the following changes within the script:
-- Enter the big delta (variable 'big_delta') and little delta (variable 'little_delta') values that correspond to your diffusion sequences.
+- Enter the diffusion times (variables 'diff_time_a' and 'diff_time_b') values that correspond to your diffusion sequences.
+By default, these values are '30' and '13'.
-- The PA- and AP-volume indices are set to 9 and 10, respectively, for TopUp processing.
-These fields can be edited in the script (search for 'Default value is "9"') or at the bottom of the GUI itself.
+- Enter the the PA- and AP-volume indices (search for 'Default value is "9"') for TopUp processing.
+By default, these values are set to '9' and '10' respectively.
+These fields can also be changed within the GUI.
 - Since the Siemens gradient coil coefficient file cannot be shared publicly, you must generate this file yourself and save it to '/your/project/directory/preprocessing_dwi/gradnonlinunwarp/coil_file/coeff.grad'.

 ### Helpers: